metaplex-foundation/developer-hub/src/pages/core/plugins/royalties.md

 ## basisPoints

-This is the percentage in basispoints you wish to receieve in royalties on secondary sales.
-If your Royalties Plugin is set to 500 this means 5%.
-So if you sell a MPL Core Asset for 1 SOL your creators will recieve a total of 0.05 SOL to be distributed between them.
+This is the percentage in basispoints you wish creators from the creators array to receieve in royalties on secondary sales.
+If the Royalties Plugin is set to 500 this means 5%.
+So if you sell a MPL Core Asset for 1 SOL the Asset's designated creators will receive a total of 0.05 SOL to be distributed amongst them.
 Some of our SDKs provide helper methods like `percentAmount` in umi, so that you do not have to do the calculation yourself.

 ## Creators

-The creators list is a distribution list of where the earned royalties are sent.
-You can have up to 5 creators in your list that earn from royalties and the total share between all members must add up to 100%.
+The creators list is a distribution list for where earned royalties are distributed.
+You can have up to 5 creators in your list that earn from royalties.
+The total share between all members must add up to 100%.

 {% dialect-switcher title="Creators Array" %}
 {% dialect title="JavaScript" id="js" %}